 Mata v.
 Pioneer Pawn

 Mata was an acclaimed local rockabilly star.
 He was a beloved husband, father, and grandfather.
-He was killed two weeks prior to his twenty-sixth wedding anniversary with his wife, Sandra.
+He was killed two weeks prior to his 26th wedding anniversary with his wife, Sandra.

 - Written store policies setting forth when employees may or must deny a firearm sale or pawn redemption;